plewis/plewis.github.io/phylogenetics/revbayes.md

     rb jc.Rev

-Note that the **rb** above is being substituted by **singularity run --app rb ~/RevBayes_Singularity_1.1.1.simg** as a result of your alias.
-Saves a lot of typing!
+Note that the **rb** above is being substituted by **RevBayes** as a result of your alias.

-You can place comments inside your RevScript by starting the line with a hash character (<tt>#</tt>) character.
+Lines that begin with a **hash (<tt>#</tt>) character** are comments.
 RevBayes will completely ignore anything on a line after a hash, so use comments to make notes.
 You will thank yourself later.

-You can use the print function to show what is contained in a particular variable.
+You can use the **print function** to show what is contained in a particular variable.
 Good for sanity checks to make sure everything is going how you thought.

 ### Create a substitution model